makaubenson/Data-Structures-Operators/readme.md

 - `console.log(airline.slice(4, 7)); // extracts string as from the 4th index to 6th index. // Air`
 - slice cant mutate or change the string.
 It just returns a new string nothing else.
 - length of the extracted string is `end - begginning value`

+## Note

+- Strings are primitive and thus no methods can be called to them.
+For javascript however the case is different, when a method is called on a string, js converts the string primitive to a string object from which then a method is called.
+This process is called `boxing`.
+Js usually calls the `String()` function to handle that.

+- `console.log(new String('Benson'))`//String {'Benson'}

+- `console.log(typeof new String('Benson'))`//object
+- After the process is done, the object is now converted back to string